mgduda/era5_to_int/README.md

 Included in this repository is a list of ECMWF vertical level coefficients in the `ecmwf_coeffs` file.
-The `ecmwf_coeffs` file may be used with the WPS `calc_ecmwf_p.exe` utility program to generate an intermediate file with 3-d pressure, geopotential height, and R.H. fields.
+The `ecmwf_coeffs` file may be used with the WPS `calc_ecmwf_p.exe` utility program to generate an intermediate file with 3-d pressure, geopotential height, and R.H. fields from ERA5 model-level data.